furesoft/Slithin/README.md

 Slithin is available for Windows, Linux and OSX.
 The executables are available under [Releases](https://github.com/furesoft/Slithin/releases) or get it from the [Microsoft Store](https://www.microsoft.com/de-de/p/slithin/9pkxtcbn8mq8?cid=storebadge&ocid=badge&rtc=1&activetab=pivot:overviewtab).

+*I am looking for developers who want to join the project.
+Because I started an apprenticeship in September I cannot afford enough time to work on slithin.*

 The new version will be fully extendable, that means:
 - Any developer can use the internal slithin services to extend the functionality of slithin
 - An extension could be: